Food Intolerance After Gastric Band Surgery

 What are the symptoms of food intolerance after gastric band surgery?

-- Bloating or an overly full feeling in the abdomen
+- Bloating or an overly full feeling in the upper abdomen

 How is food intolerance after gastric band surgery diagnosed?